-A fuel breakdown for the Main DH and Low-temp DH systems for FY2023 is shown in Figure 2.
-In total, 1,520 GJ of wood pellets was used by the Wood Pellet Plant, 66,290 GJ of hog fuel was used by the Bioenergy Plant, and 21,760 GJ of natural gas was used by the natural gas boilers.
-When compared to FY2022, natural gas use decreased by 6%.
+A fuel breakdown for the Main DH and Low-temp DH systems for FY2024 is shown in Figure 2.
+In total, 2,310 GJ of wood pellets were used by the Wood Pellet Plant, 66,500 GJ of hog fuel was used by the Bioenergy Plant, and 25,230 GJ of natural gas was used by the natural gas boilers.
+Bioenergy continues to provide the majority of heating energy.
 This is a result of the increased operating time of the Bioenergy Plant and fewer equipment breakdowns.
-With continued preventative maintenance, the Bioenergy Plant's operating time is expected to continue to increase in the future and that should further reduce the use of natural gas.
+With continued preventative maintenance, the Bioenergy Plant's operating time is expected to be more consistent in the future and that should further reduce the use of natural gas.

-Figure 2 - FY2023 District Heating Fuel Breakdown
+Figure 2 - FY2024 District Heating Fuel Breakdown